What the Heck is ARIA? A Beginner's Guide to ARIA for Accessibility

 Fourth Rule of ARIA Use

 For all elements that are focusable, do not ever add role=“presentation” or aria-hidden=“true”.
-This is because for some users, this will result in them focusing on nothing, causing confusion.
+This is because for some users, this will result in them getting keyboard focus on elements they cannot access, causing confusion.
 Elements that are automatically focusable include links and form elements.
 Any element that has tabindex=“0” added to it is also included in that list.

 Fifth Rule of ARIA Use